puskal-khadka/puskal-khadka/README.md

 - 💻 I’m currently working as a Android Developer;
 - 🌱 I’m currently learning different Stuff on Android;
 - 👯 I'm looking to Collabrate with Other developers;
-- 🤔 Goals: Contriute more to Open Source Project;
+- ⚡️ Goals: Contriute more to Open Source Project;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ I love to travel;
 - 📫 wanna contact me: puskal.khadka.18@gmail.com;

 **Languages and Tools:**